romikajakhar/eimpact-ioam/README.md

 Read the instructions for more information.

-Once you have clon this repository, start work by:
+Once you have clone this repository, start work by:

     Working on draftx-rjakhar-eimpact-ioam.xml.